 When knob and tube wiring was installed, the electrical demands of households were much lower than they are today.
 Homes back then didn’t have the numerous appliances, gadgets, and devices that we rely on in our daily lives.
 As a result, knob and tube wiring systems were designed to handle only a fraction of the electrical load that newer homes require.

 Today, even an average household consumes significantly more electricity than what knob and tube wiring was ever designed to handle.
 Plugging in multiple appliances, electronics, and other devices into circuits originally designed for minimal use can easily overload the system.
 Overloading can cause the wires to overheat, leading to potential fire hazards.
+So, why is knob and tube wiring dangerous?
+Another reasons is simply that our modern demands are higher than they once were.

 Most new electrical systems are also equipped with circuit breakers that trip and cut off the power when the system is overloaded.
 Knob and tube wiring, on the other hand, may not offer the same level of protection.
 This lack of protection further increases the risk of fire when the system is pushed beyond its limits.